shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion’s eyes went wide, and she obliged.

-Inside, the walls were curved in wild ways, the bulged in random places, and the furniture walked around on four legs.
-Book cases phased in and out like bubbles.
+Inside, the walls were curved in wild ways, the floor bulged in random places, and the furniture walked around on four legs.
+Bookcases phased in and out like bubbles.

 “What is this place?”